-The Department of Justice is expected to investigate electronic health record (EHR) software providers for health care fraud following allegations against a major player that resulted in a $155 million settlement under the False Claims Act for skirting meaningful use regulations.
+The Department of Justice (DOJ) is expected to investigate electronic health record (EHR) software providers for health care fraud following allegations against a major player that resulted in a $155 million settlement under the False Claims Act for skirting meaningful use regulations.

 In a recently released video, a Senior Counsel at the Office of the Inspector General called false statements during certification and manipulation of the certification process by EHR vendors “an entirely new area of healthcare fraud.”
 Although the government is not expected to pursue hospitals that used the software in good faith, the United States seems willing to pursue vendors for false certifications and statements that could have a detrimental impact on patient care.